oddlama/vane/README.md

 I would like to thank the following projects and people maintaining them:

 - [Spigot](https://www.spigotmc.org/) for the awesome baseline server software.
-- [PaperMC](https://papermc.io/) for the valuable additions missing from Spigot.
+- [PaperMC](https://papermc.io/) for the valuable additions missing from Spigot, and for Waterfall.
 - [ProtocolLib](https://github.com/dmulloy2/ProtocolLib) for the awesome protocol layer library.

 #### Included software